Antidote1911/arsenic/README.rst

 Development is coordinated on `GitHub <https://github.com/Antidote1911/Arsenic>`_ suggestions and contributions are welcome.

-If you need help with a problem, please open an `issue on GitHub
+If you need help you can open an `issue on GitHub
 <https://github.com/Antidote1911/Arsenic/issues>`_

 Passphrase Derivation